The Epstein Files: The stain of accountability

 Moving on, I wrote another non-award-winning blog post last week regarding rugby, American football’s older and hotter sibling.
 I mentioned that I was going to discuss the greatest rugby tournament outside of the World Cup: The Six Nations Championship.
 I aim to provide my followers with things they didn’t request, except for the three followers this is written for.
 They know who they are.

-So, like Fozzie and Kermit, we need to keep movin’ right along into The Six Nations Rugby Championship: Part 1.
+So, like Fozzie and Kermit, we need to keep movin’ right along into The Six Nations Rugby Championship: The History.
 For all my non-rugby supporters, I’m sorry/not sorry.
 Prepare thyself!

 Credit: Guinness Six Nations/Love Belfast